White mulberry: benefits, dosage, contraindications

 Morus alba L. for Blood Sugar Management: A Systematic Review and Meta-Analysis

-White Mulberry seems to have promising effects on certain aspects of metabolic syndrome, although the evidence is limited.
+White mulberry appears to have promising effects on certain aspects of metabolic syndrome, although the evidence is limited.
 A clinical study shows that supplementation with white mulberry extract (300 mg twice daily for 12 weeks) modestly improves lipid profiles, with a decrease in total cholesterol and LDL.
-In obese patients with prediabetes, taking 4.6 g three times a day for 12 weeks slightly reduces fasting glucose and HbA1c.
-Finally, in overweight adults following a low-calorie diet, a white mulberry extract (800 mg three times a day for 90 days) results in significant weight loss of 10%.
+In obese patients with prediabetes, a dose of 4.6 g three times daily for 12 weeks slightly reduces fasting blood glucose and HbA1c.
+Finally, in overweight adults following a hypocaloric diet, a white mulberry extract (800 mg three times daily for 90 days) leads to a significant weight loss of 10%.

 Posologie